 It does take some time, but now I carefully calculate calorie requirements and make a spreadsheet to plan meals.
-The system means that I don’t stress about whether we have enough food, bring extra weight, or end up throwing away uneaten food.
-Here’s how it works.
+The system means that I save a lot of weight from my pack, don’t stress about whether we have enough food, or don’t end up throwing away uneaten food.

 *The title image shows 13,719 calories worth of food, which weighed a total of 6.9lbs (124 calories/ounce).
 This comes out to 4 days’ worth of backpacking food at 3430 calories per day.
 Or 2 days’ worth of food for 2-3 people.

 Guess what?
 I wrote an eBook.
 The book contains over 50 healthy, ultralight backpacking recipes, many that can be made by just adding water.
 Plus there is tons of info on backpacking nutrition and how to plan meals.
 Because I like you, I’ll even give you a discount. 🙂 Get the eBook for 50% off here

 - How pack weight affects calorie needs

 Daily Calorie Requirements when Backpacking

 A typical adult requires about 1800-2800 calories per day.
 However, when backpacking, that amount can jump to 5000+ calories per day.
 (1)